jbrw1984/pokemon-card-tracker/readMe.md

-# Pokemon Tracker App
+# Pokémon Card Tracker App
-Porfolio project to track prices, and ratings of pokemon cards.
+Comprehensive web-app used to track prices & ratings of Pokémon cards.
 Created by Kobe Yang and Avery Tribbett, guided by Reid Williams.
 ---
 ## Table of Contents
 * [General Info](#general-info)